tidwall/uhaha/README.md

 ## Features

-- Simple API for quickly creating a fault-tolerant cluster.
+- Simple API for quickly creating a high available fault-tolerant cluster.
 - Deterministic monotonic time that does not drift and stays in sync with the internet.
 - APIs for building custom services such as HTTP and gRPC.
   Supports the Redis protocol by default, so any Redis-compatible client